bppwrite/bppwrite.github.io/content/event/2018-2019/30-days-of-dinners/Spier_Ellenwood.md

 * Food: There will be 5 courses to the meal including drinks.
 * Attire: Cocktail - Please wear something black, green and/or blue
 * Mask: Required - There will be a prize for the best mask
+* Childcare: Babysitting at the event can be provided for an additional $15.
+Children will be downstairs the whole party with the sitter.

 Bring a mask and come enjoy a night filled with fun and intrigue.
 Hosted by BPP Board Member Ellee Spier, her husband Bret Spier and friend of BPP Susan Ellenwood.
 Not only will it be a fantastic final party for the 30 days of Dinner, but it will be a bit theatrical itself.
 The party will include games and team-based challenges to unlock the next course of the meal as well as determine who is the thief in Venice.